 One day all the Boys’ Day dolls were out.
 I came home after we were set to go to camp and the house was already bare.
 And there was this nice white lady talking to my mother and she was about to give all of my dolls away.
 And was screaming like mad.
 My mom and her laughed, and she said, ‘Well I guess that’s okay.’
 I just had a fit, I put my arms out and said, 'No!'
 Then it was wrapped in paper, and we left some of our few belongings in a garage somewhere.
 I don't know who, but it was someone in San Francisco.
 Obviously it couldn't have been a Japanese family.

 There was also a curfew in effect, I don't think you could be out in the streets at some ridiculous time, like 6:30 at night.
 There was a map of shaded areas that were restricted to the Japanese.
 He was in the wrong area.
 But how could you tell?
 You live there and I could see my dad being ignorant of that fact.
 I know that because he re-told that story, never to me.
 And then my mom used to say that we weren't rich but he was spending money on cameras, and it was taken away.

 What about the day you left for the assembly center?

-All I remember was waiting at the train station on one side of a line.
-There were all these ruddy face Caucasians, all just looked red to me.
-All I remember is that these guys were holding guns.
-They weren’t pointing them, but what were we going to do?
-They didn’t even have to carry it.
-After that I noticed the difference.
+All I remember was waiting at the train station on one side of a line and that these guys were holding guns.
+They weren't pointing them at us, but what were we going to do?
+They didn't even have to carry it.
 Why are we standing over here with name tags?
-They weren’t abusing us but it was still cruel, of course.
+They weren't abusing us but it was still cruel, of course.
 Herding us into the middle of nowhere.